Table of Contents

 Their flavor is rich, slightly sweet, and mildly smoky — with just a touch of heat (around 1,000–2,000 SHU).
 Unlike their fiery cousins like habaneros or ghost peppers, anchos bring depth without burning your tongue off.
 That makes them ideal for sauces, soups, stews, and moles.

-Why You’ll Fall in Love with Ancho Chilis
+Why You'll Love Ancho Chilis

 - Flavor Powerhouse: They add a deep, earthy note that enhances almost any savory dish.